openhab/openhab-addons/bundles/org.openhab.binding.tankerkoenig/README.md

 ......
 ```

-This indicates a missing certificate of a certification authority (CA) in the certificate-store of the java jdk under which openHAB is running.
+This indicates a missing certificate of a certification authority (CA) in the certificate-store of the Java JDK under which openHAB is running.
-In most cases, updating to the latest version of jdk solves this because the store of cacerts are maintained and updated in java releases.
+In most cases, updating to the latest version of JDK solves this because the store of cacerts are maintained and updated in Java releases.

-Note: You must restart openHAB after a java update.
+Note: You must restart openHAB after a Java update.

-If you receive the error because you are running an old linux installation which does not have the latest java-versions available in its package-repositories, you may be able to fix the issue using one of the three options below:
+If you receive the error because you are running an old Linux installation which does not have the latest java-versions available in its package-repositories, you may be able to fix the issue using one of the three options below:

    1.)
-Update the linux-system and install the latest java-versions
+Update the Linux system and install the latest Java version

    2.)
-Download the most recent jdk and install it directly on to your system without using a pre-composed package
+Download the most recent JDK and install it directly on to your system without using a pre-composed package

-   On debian based systems one can use: http://www.webupd8.org/2012/09/install-oracle-java-8-in-ubuntu-via-ppa.html
+   On Debian based systems one can use: http://www.webupd8.org/2012/09/install-oracle-java-8-in-ubuntu-via-ppa.html

    3.)
 Update the cacerts store by importing the missing certificate

    Note: Using this version, loaded certificates will expire!
    If you still want to import the missing certificate, the example below may help:
-   Check which java package you have installed:
+   Check which Java package you have installed:

 ```java
 >> sudo dpkg -l | grep java
 >> ii  oracle-java8-jdk                    8u65                             armhf        Java™ Platform, Standard Edition 8 Development Kit
 ```

-Find the ca-store of your jdk
+Find the ca-store of your JDK

 ```java
 >> sudo dpkg -L oracle-java8-jdk | grep cacerts